 Do not substitute for or with trastuzumab.
 Hepatotoxicity; monitor serum transaminases and bilirubin prior to starting and to each dose; reduce dose or discontinue if occurs.
-Permanently discontinue if serum transaminases >3XULN and with total bilirubin >2XULN, or if nodular regenerative hyperplasia develops.
+Permanently discontinue if serum transaminases >3×ULN and with total bilirubin >2×ULN, or if nodular regenerative hyperplasia develops.
 Risk of left ventricular dysfunction.
 Assess LVEF prior to initiation and every 3 months during treatment; interrupt and discontinue as appropriate.
 Permanently discontinue if interstitial lung disease or pneumonitis occurs.
 Adjuvant therapy: permanently discontinue if Grade ≥3 or unresponsive Grade 2 radiation pneumonitis occurs.
-Monitor for signs/symptoms of extravasation, infusion-related or hypersensitivity reactions; if significant, slow or interrupt infusion; discontinue if life-threatening.
+Monitor for extravasation, infusion-related or hypersensitivity reactions; if significant, slow or interrupt infusion; discontinue if life-threatening.
 Patients who permanently discontinued trastuzumab due to infusion-related reactions and/or hypersensitivity: not recommended.
 Monitor platelets at baseline and prior to each dose; if platelets <50,000/mm3, delay dose until recovery to ≥75,000/mm3; if platelets <25,000/mm3, delay until recovery to ≥75,000/mm3 and reduce dose.
 If thrombocytopenia occurs <100,000/mm3 and concomitant anticoagulants, monitor closely.
 Monitor for neurotoxicity; withhold temporarily if Grade 3 or 4 peripheral neuropathy occurs.
 Test for HER2 protein overexpression or gene amplification using FDA-approved tests by labs with demonstrated proficiency.
 Hepatic impairment: monitor closely.
 Embryo-fetal toxicity.
+Advise to use effective contraception during therapy and for 7 months (females) or 4 months (males w. female partners) after last dose.
 Pregnancy: exclude status prior to initiation.
-Use effective contraception during therapy and for 7 months (females) or 4 months (males w. female partners) after last dose.
 Nursing mothers: not recommended (during and for 7 months after last dose).

 HER2-targeted antibody-drug conjugate.